scubajorgen/GarminTrackConverter/README.md

 *) There is an issue with GPSMAP 66sr and 67 with start/stop events, when activities are longer than 3 hours.
 The timestamps no longer are correct.
 Therefore in these cases we look at the track points and create segments when gaps appear between to subsequent trackpoints of more than 60 seconds.

 ### Local cache and file sync
 The Garmin devices are more and more connected to the PC by means of the *Media Transport Protocol (MTP)* instead of USB file systems.
 Unfortunately Java does not have support for MTP.
-I solved this by using a tool FreeFileSync, to sync files between MTP device file system and a **local cache directory** on the Windows PC.
-FreeFileSync scripts can be executed by GarminTrackConverter.
+I solved this by using a tool FreeFileSync (batch jobs), to sync files between MTP device file system and a **local cache directory** on the Windows PC.
+FreeFileSync scripts can be executed by GarminTrackConverter by pressing the sync button.
 See the section below about operation mode.
 It's a pain in the ass, but the best I can think off...

 So prerequisite is to download and install [FreeFileSync](https://freefilesync.org/download.php)